-This beautiful and wearable amulet pendant suspended on what is probably an original multi-strand, black yarn necklace, is from India, most probably Rajasthan and dates to the early 20th century of before.
+This beautiful and wearable amulet pendant suspended on what is probably an original multi-strand, black yarn necklace, is from Rajasthan and dates to the 19th century.

-The front of the amulet has a hand-painted deity framed by the silver and beneath a thin sheet of glass.
+The front of the amulet has a hand-painted deity framed by the silver in a Rajput-style cusped arch, and beneath a thin sheet of glass.

 The reverse of the amulet is enclosed with plain sheet silver.